-Aerodynamic drag accounts for as much as 90 percent of the energy expended by cyclists – perhaps more, in my case, given the Big’s typical wide load.
-Worse, it increases with the square of relative air speed.
-All considered, a 10-mph (16-km/h) headwind increases the work of pedaling the Big by half, and my foolishly-chosen routes during my 48-state initial journey presented predominant headwinds.
+Aerodynamic drag accounts for as much as 90 percent of the energy expended by bicyclists – perhaps a tad more, in my case, given the Big’s atypically-wide load.
+Worse, as air speed doubles, force quadruples, and a 10-mph (16-km/h) headwind effectively doubles my average relative airspeed, increasing the work of pedaling the Big dramatically.

 My plan was to complete all 48 states between May 23, 2016 and August 21, 2017 – 12,500 miles in 16 months.
 Easy-peasy.
 781 miles per month.

 But reality again intervened.
 Factoring detours for food, water, campgrounds, lodging, etc., I pedaled, on average, 1.6 miles for every mile of progress along my routes.

 12,500 miles became 20,000.
 1250 miles per month.
 Not as easy, nor as peasy.
 I’d have to cut miles and eat a lot more food than I’d planned.

 But reality had yet another lesson: Consuming ever-more calories does not work.
 No matter how much more I ate each day – and I was voracious! – I continued to lose weight.
 And stamina.

 Until a couple of years later, when I noticed a study reported in Science Advances in June of 2019, which found “… evidence for an alimentary energy supply limit in humans of ~2.5× BMR [basal metabolic rate]; greater expenditure requires drawing down the body’s energy stores.”

 Do more, and you will consume yourself, as well as your daily bread.
 No matter how much of it you eat.
 Sounds simple … in hindsight.